ivos/signboard/src/site/markdown/features.md

 1. __Edit user__

 	As a system administrator I can edit a user's system roles attribute.
+I cannot remove system administrator role from my own user.

 1. __Disable and activate user__

 	As a system administrator I can disable an active user and activate a disabled user.
-A user cannot disable their own account.
+I cannot disable my own user.

 Project
 -------